Silmarils: Fates of the Silmarils

 Fates of the Silmarils: as Mandos had foretold, they are scattered, one in the sky, one in the earth, one in the sea.

-One of the Silmarils is recovered by Beren and Lúthien through great peril and loss, when Lúthien sends Morgoth to sleep with her singing and Beren cuts it from his crown.
+One of the Silmarils is recovered by Beren and Lúthien through great peril and loss, when Lúthien, with her singing, sends Morgoth to sleep and Beren cuts it from his crown.
 The werewolf Carcharoth attacks them as they leave Angband and swallows Beren's hand containing the Silmaril; this drives Carcharoth mad.
 He is killed by Huan the Hound, who dies from his wounds, and the Elf-captain Mablung cuts the Silmaril out.
 It is taken to the Valar in the West by Eärendil, heir of Beren and Lúthien, as a token of repentance for Fëanor's rebellion.
 The Valar then set this Silmaril as a star in the sky: it is fixed to the mast of Eärendil's ship, forever sailing across the sky.
 The other two gems remain in Morgoth's hands, until they are taken from him by a servant of the Vala Manwë at the end of the War of Wrath.
 However, soon afterwards, they are stolen by Fëanor's two remaining sons, Maedhros and Maglor, as they try to fulfil the oath they had sworn so many years before.
 But the jewels burn their hands, in denial of their rights of possession, as they had burned Morgoth's hands before.
 In agony, Maedhros throws himself and his Silmaril into a fiery pit, and Maglor throws his Silmaril into the sea.
 Thus the Silmarils remain in the sea, the earth, and the sky—their light present but inaccessible to those in Middle-earth.

 According to a prophecy of Mandos, following Melkor's final return and defeat in the Dagor Dagorath (Battle of Battles), the world will be changed and the Silmarils will be recovered by the Valar.
 Then Fëanor will be released from the Halls of Mandos, and he will give Yavanna the Silmarils.
 She will break them, and with their light she will revive the Two Trees.
 The Pelóri Mountains will be flattened, and the light of the Two Trees will fill the world in eternal bliss.